Herman Mashaba: Biography, Age, ActionSA, Businesses

 Net Worth in 2026

 Herman Mashaba’s net worth is estimated to be approximately $100 million (R1.8 billion).
 This fortune was primarily built through his trailblazing entrepreneurial career, most notably as the founder of the haircare giant Black Like Me in 1985.
-Beyond his success in the beauty industry, his wealth is sustained by a diverse investment portfolio spanning real estate, mining, aviation, and information technology.
+Beyond his success in the beauty industry, his wealth is sustained by a diverse investment portfolio including in real estate, mining, aviation, and information technology.
 Mashaba has long maintained a policy of financial transparency, famously declaring his assets upon taking office as the Mayor of Johannesburg to ensure public accountability.

 References